-Understanding Timber Rattlesnakes – knowing how to identify them and how they behave in the wild – will help people better co-exist with this venomous reptile.
-It will also help to demystify the species and make it a more accepting part of our environment.
+Understanding Timber Rattlesnakes – knowing how to identify them and how they behave in the wild – will help people better coexist with this venomous reptile.
+It will also help to demystify the species to make it a more accepting part of our natural environment.

 The rattle is made up of segments of keratin.
 A new segment is added with each shed.
 These segments can easily break and fall off.
-A snake will rattle when agitated, and uses it’s rattle as a warning device.
+A snake will rattle when agitated, using it’s rattle as a warning device.

 with the Timber Rattlesnake:

-Milk snakes (top) and garter snakes (above) are often mistaken for timber rattlesnakes, even though they don't have rattles and are significantly smaller in size.
-Neither of them are poisonous and are commonly found in neighborhood backyards.
+Milk snakes and garter snakes are often mistaken for timber rattlesnakes, even though they don't have rattles and are significantly smaller in size.
+Neither of them are venomous and are commonly found in neighborhood backyards.

 All images contained in this site © 2022 Polly Smith-Blackwell

 All rights reserved.
 No reproduction, distribution or exhibition of copyrighted material.